 In Jesus name ~ Amen!

-Oh how I miss those days!
-They are gone way to fast and we never get them back.
+Oh, how I miss those days!
+They are gone way too fast and we never get them back.
 Throughout the years God has been ever so faithful to my prayers and though two of my children have strayed from the faith, God is faithful and just and is always looking over his word to perform it.

 I continue to Declare God’s word over my children, it’s just now in this season of their lives I pray different prayers for each of their situations. 🙂